jcccookie/chat-app/README.md

 ## Overview

-This is a single page web application equipped with real time chat with several features such as Direct Message, Channel, Upload photo, Change theme.
+This is a single page web application equipped with real time chat with key features such as Direct Message, Channel, Upload photo, Change theme.

 ## Stacks
 > Frontend